Several tours and public attractions in Washington D.C. have been impacted by COVID-19.

 White House Tours: White House tours are currently suspended until further notice.

-National Zoo: The National Zoo is currently closed to the public until May 21, 2021.
+National Zoo: The National Zoo is currently open to the public with a timed entry pass.

 John F. Kennedy Center for Performing Arts: Tours are suspended until further notice but visitors are allowed to view the Grand Foyer and the President Kennedy memorial Wednesday through Sunday from 10 a.m. to 5 p.m., no reservation required.